orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 - Empower weapons with ores for some duration.

 Like the greenbook recipes system, the player should have an item in their inventory for all the things they have seen and unlocked in a specific run, that way they can navigate recipes, see why and how certain mechanics works.
-(Like the fact that the Drone Factory un)
+(Like the fact that the Drone Factory unlocks and is garanteed at lvl 10) etc..

 Shop
 - Buy Keys: Crates